A quality email marketing list – How to acquire high-quality contacts and how to keep your list healthy

 The subscription form where you acquire data for your email marketing is the first point you should pay attention to when it comes to the quality of your email list.
 There are some practices around on the internet that can harm your database, such as email list bombing attacks, or real persons that simply enter a fake email address.
 The below methods can help you to prevent such things from happening as far as possible:

-Implement a reCAPTCHA to all your registration forms
+Implement a captcha to all your registration forms

 Implement email validation upon sign-up